slamice/wri/Other stories/Pinkys-swear.md

 "Can you please be quiet," He whispered, lulled by the sun and the hands, he closed his eyes "We are at a funeral."
 He could hear Mr. Tofall's hard voice breaking down.
 His slow sobs steadily grew more in focus.
 His voice almost broke the spell Pinky was under.

-But what really undid it was how hard the long haired brunette started to massage his eyes, carelessly pushing hard on them aching his head.
+What undid it was how hard the long haired brunette started to massage his eyes, carelessly pushing hard on them aching his head.
 "Softer please," he cried, but she ignored him, until he felt pain, like marbles borrowing in his sockets.
 He grabbed her hands and raised them forcefully.

 He realized just then he'd lost the feeling of the gun in his pocket.
 He felt naked without it.
 Someone must have disarmed him.
 In a sudden panic he got up.
 He was faced to face with her, her eyes were dreamy, somber, almost fainting.
 She looked back at him sadly, and he realised it irritated him incredibly.